Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Introduction

-Many of the most important questions in infectious disease epidemiology involve the effects of covariates on the risk of transmission.
-For transmission from an infectious individual $i$ to a susceptible individual $j$, there are three possible types of covariates: Covariates for $i$ could affect his or her infectiousness, covariates for $j$ could affect his or her susceptibility, and pairwise covariates (e.g., membership in the same household) could affect the risk of transmission independently of the infectiousness of $i$ or susceptibility of $j$.
-Estimation of these effects can inform the design of public health responses to emerging infections and be used to evaluate vaccine efficacy~\citep{HalloranStruchinerLongini1997, HalloranLonginiStruchiner}.
+For transmission from an infectious individual $i$ to a susceptible individual $j$, there are three possible types of covariates: Covariates for $i$ could affect their infectiousness, covariates for $j$ could affect their susceptibility, and pairwise covariates (e.g., membership in the same household) could affect the risk of transmission independently of the infectiousness of $i$ or the susceptibility of $j$.
+Estimation of these effects can be used to design and evaluate public health responses to epidemics~\citep{HalloranStruchinerLongini1997, HalloranLonginiStruchiner}.

-The analysis of infectious disease transmission data is complicated by the dependencies among infection outcomes in different individuals~\citep{HalloranStruchiner1991}.
-In pairwise survival analysis, these dependencies are handled by analyzing failure times in ordered pairs of individuals rather than individuals~\citep{kenah2008generation, kenah2011contact}.
-In the ordered pair $ij$, the \emph{contact interval} is the time from the onset of infectiousness in $i$ to infectious contact from $i$ to $j$, where an infectious contact is defined to be a contact sufficient to infect $j$ if he or she is susceptible.
-The survival function of the contact interval distribution can be used to calculate the probability of transmission from $i$ to $j$, and its hazard function shows how the infectiousness of $i$ changes during the infectious period.

-The contact interval from $i$ to $j$ is right-censored if any of the following occur prior to infectious contact: $i$ recovers from infectiousness, $j$ is infected from a source other than $i$, or observation of the pair $ij$ ends.
-When who-infects-whom is observed, standard parametric and nonparametric methods from survival analysis can be used to estimate the contact interval distribution.
-When who-infects-whom is not observed, parametric likelihoods can be integrated over all possible transmission trees~\citep{kenah2011contact} or nonparametric estimates from all possible transmission trees can be averaged using an expectation-maximization (EM) algorithm~\citep{kenah2013non}.
-These methods assume that the contact interval distribution is the same in all infectious-susceptible pairs at risk of transmission.